 The feminist movement of the 1960s and 1970s reminded the world that women have always played important historical roles, despite often being overlooked.
-But even in the 21st century, many popular history books are written by men and about men—usually covering war heroes, generals, and the Founding Fathers.
-Studies of U.S. history and social studies classes also find that state education standards focus on men, and gloss over the roles of women outside of the home.
+But even in the 21st century, many popular history books are written by and about men—usually covering war heroes, generals, and the country's founding fathers.
+Studies of U.S. history and social studies classes also find that state education standards focus on men and gloss over the roles of women outside of the home.
 Though many people today proudly proclaim to be feminists, women around the world are still paid less for the same work, live in fear of physical violence and sexual assault, and lack rights and representation across industries.

 Scroll through to find out when women in the U.S. and around the world won rights, the names of women who shattered the glass ceiling, and which country’s women banded together to end a civil war.

 You may also like: Most popular baby names for boys the year you were born

 Members of Congress introduced a constitutional amendment enshrining women's right to vote in 1878, but it would take decades of protest for it to become the law of the land.
 In 1918, President Woodrow Wilson started supporting women's suffrage, but members of the National Women's Party thought he wasn't using his influence to sway the last two senators needed for an amendment to pass.
 In January 1919, activists starting burning Wilson's speeches outside public buildings, implying he was a hypocrite for not doing more.
 The amendment passed a few months later.

 After the 19th Amendment passed through Congress, it was turned over to the states; two-thirds (or 36) had to ratify the amendment before it could become law.
 Seven states rejected the amendment outright.
 The decisive vote came from Tennessee after a young representative's mother convinced him to vote in support of suffrage, breaking a tie in that state's legislature.
 The amendment was certified on Aug.
 26, 1920, and women in every state could vote in elections that November.